taehun-kmu/FMCL-Docker/README.md

 Please read our [Container Tag Support Policy](https://gitlab.com/nvidia/container-images/cuda/-/blob/master/doc/support-policy.md) for more information.

+### Centos7 and Ubi7 Deprecation Notice

+Centos7 and Ubi7 based images are available for CUDA 12.4.0.
+Container images starting with CUDA 12.4.1 are no longer produced for these operating systems.

 ### Deprecated: "latest" tag

 The "latest" tag for CUDA, CUDAGL, and OPENGL images has been deprecated on NGC and Docker Hub.